lbryio/lbry.tech/documents/glossary.md

 ### Claim Sequence

-The claim sequence provides a way to tell which order a claim was created at a particular claim name and enables claim resolutions via this modifier.
-If someone had the first claim at lbry://one, you could always reference your claim as lbry://one:1.
+The claim sequence provides a way to determine which order a claim was created at a particular claim name and enables claim resolution via this modifier.
+If someone had the first claim at lbry://one, anyone could reference that claim as `lbry://one:1`.
 See [URI documentation](https://lbry.tech/resources/uri) for more details.

 ### Claim Support